top of page

 Several distinct "seasons" of lake trout fishing occur in Caspian:

 • "Ice Out" usually happens in the last weeks of April or the first week of May.
 Lake trout concentrate near schools of smelt which are staging to spawn.
 Fly rod fishing can be excellent, especially early in the day or in rainy weather.
+2025 ice out fishing included a 104 and a 60 fish day, mostly fly fishing.

 • Fall pre-spawn- lakers stage in large schools as they ready for the spawn.
 They are very easy to locate, but can be hard to get a bite from.
 Light tackle, a careful approach, and persistence are key to success.